-At PAD studio we are respectful of people and environments, celebrating history and tradition, diversity and uniqueness.
-We are mindful of our responsibility to nature and how we impact this on both the sites we work with but also the wider environment.
+At PAD studio we are respectful of people and environments.
+Celebrating history and tradition, diversity and uniqueness.
+We are mindful of our responsibility to nature and our impact on the sites we work and the wider environment.
 Sustainability is complex and we believe it should be considered from the outset and throughout the building’s lifecycle.
 We do this automatically in the way we approach design and have a wealth of experience in building award-winning sustainable and beautiful buildings

 The green spine is the heart of this community and master plan.
-It occupies 42 hectares and is a car-free oasis with undulating landforms, reminiscent of gently rippling dunes, running along its length.
-The spine is heavily planted with native acacias and palms and has a series of interconnected pools and water features that punctuate the oasis planting.
-Fruit trees and lower herbaceous plants around the villas help to create a biodiverse community within a micro-climate oasis where people and nature can thrive in the harsh desert conditions.
+Occupying 42 hectares it is a car-free oasis.
+Undulating landforms run along its length, reminiscent of the gently rippling dunes.
+Heavily planted with native acacias and palms the spine has a series of interconnected pools and water features that punctuate the oasis planting.
+Fruit trees and lower herbaceous plants around the villas help to create a biodiverse community within a micro-climate oasis where people and nature can thrive in harsh desert conditions.

-To encourage a safe, healthy, and tranquil environment, car movement is primarily restricted to the road around the development.
-The leaf-shaped pavilions in the centre of the development house a community facility including a Futsal pitch (five-a-side football) tennis courts, community gym, meeting hall and a swimming complex.
+Car movement is primarily restricted to the road around the development to encourage a safe, healthy, and tranquil environment.
+Leaf-shaped pavilions in the centre of the master plan support community facilities.
+These include a Futsal pitch (five-a-side football) tennis courts, a community gym, a meeting hall and a swimming complex.

 Every home in the master plan contains a cloistered courtyard formed around a natural pool.
 This pool is filtered by natural plants and assists with cross-ventilation and cooling.
-Thick walls create thermal mass to even out fluctuations in temperature.
+Thermal mass, created by thick walls, even out fluctuations in temperature.
 A reverse cooling system distributes cold water around the walls and floors creating ‘coolth’ and reducing air-conditioning needs.